msleal/asciivmssdashboard/README.md

  2. UniCurses included in the tool and a pip package for easy of installation (just execute: pip install asciivmssdashboard).
  3. PDCurses library included as well (32bits and 64bits versions) for Windows machines (ps.: 64bits version needs a fix as it compiled OK but is crashing in runtime).
  4. Linux and Windows, Python 2 and 3 as well as 32bits and 64bits packages ready to install!
 Just a note above for the Windows 64bits version of PDCurses.
+ 5. New DEMO Execution Mode where you can just install the tool and execute it for a quick and nice demo (no need to have a real VMSS setup).
+Ideal to quickly see the tool in action and Azure/VMSS demos.

 ![Image of ASCii VMSS Dashboard](https://raw.githubusercontent.com/msleal/msleal.github.com/master/screencast-win_animation.gif)